-The proud country of Serbia is the home of two great and honorable friends of mine, Lazar and Nikola.
+Citizens, the proud country of Serbia is the original home to two great and honorable friends of mine, Lazar and Nikola.
 In addition, one of the greatest scientists the world has ever known was Serbian – the incomparable Nikola Tesla.

 One of the most beloved of Serbian recipes is Ajvar (Serbian Cyrillic is Ајвар – pronounced aye-var), which is a type of relish made principally from red bell peppers with garlic.
 It may also contain eggplant and chili peppers.